Eschatologue/CM_wiki/docs/class/bard/tragedy.md

 *You learn to harness the beauty in failure, finding inspiration in even the direst twists of fate.*

-Whenever you or an ally within 30 feet of you rolls a 1 on the d20 for D20 Test, you can use your **:rsc-r: Reaction**{ .rsc } to soliloquize and regain one expended use of your Bardic Inspiration feature.
+Whenever you or an ally within 30 feet of you rolls a 1 on the d20 for D20 Test, you can use your **:rsc-r: Reaction**{.rsc} to soliloquize and regain one expended use of your Bardic Inspiration feature.

 ### Level 3: Sorrowful Fate